jatinp101/jatinp101.github.io/projects/sha-one-c.md

 SHA-1 is an algorithm developed by the National Security Agency which takes in data and outputs a 160 bit message digest.
 SHA-1 was cracked in Febuary of 2017 by Google.
 The algorithm was used in web protocols such as TLS and SSL.

 For this project I recieved a document and had to read it and understand how the algorithm works, create the pseudocode and programmed it in C. In this project I learned a lot about how binary works and how C works with bit shifting.
 Additionally with this project about cybersecurity it taught me about how hashing works on the binary level and how encryption algorithms work.

+Overall in this project I learned more about an encryption algorithm which was commonly used and I was able to gain more knowledge about cryptography.
+Additionally I also learned about reading technical documents and being able to deconstruct them into pseudocode and then finally to code.